tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/network-firewall-policy-default-action-fragmented-packets.md

-# Network Firewall policy default action fragmented packets
+# The default stateless action for Network Firewall policies should be drop or forward for fragmented packets

 | Provider            | Category                                         |
 |---------------------|--------------------------------------------------|